dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T66: One-party systems allow for swifter decision-making.
+### T66: Decisions in a one-party state are made swiftly without prolonged debates.

 |Support|
 |---|